Hinweise ausblenden

 Important note:

 On January 8, 2024, the BBC took its SD transponders out of service.
 The affected channels can now only be received in HD quality.
-Unfortunately, the HD transponders can only be received reliably in the very west of Germany.
+Unfortunately, the HD transponders can only be received reliably in the very (north-)west of Germany.
 Transponder 48 (10818 MHz) seems to be particularly frequently affected by outages, but depending on the location, other HD transponders can also cause difficulties.

-The article below and the reception map are several years old and are far too optimistic for HD reception.
+The article below and the reception maps are several years old and are far too optimistic for HD reception.
 Unfortunately, I am not yet able to offer a reliable alternative.
 When I have gathered enough information over the course of the year, I will revise this article and then create a new map.

 On the satellite position 28.2° East (also known as "Astra 2") you can find numerous television channels from Great Britain.
 Many of these stations do not use encryption.
 In return, however, they are not broadcast evenly across Europe, but are focused on the British Isles by a so-called spotbeam.
 A spotbeam doesn't mean reception stops right on the border.
 In the western third of Germany, British stations can still be received well, but further east reception is becoming increasingly difficult.